Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

-This article will outline what touring tires are and how to choose the right one for your needs.
+This article will outline what the best touring bike tires are and how to choose the right one for your needs.
 We’ve also compiled a list of the top models available.

 The Schwalbe Marathon Plus HS 440 gets our vote for the best bicycle touring tire, mainly due to its excellent durability and versatility.